Tanuja-Gouda/Job-Portal/README.md

 ## 📌 Features

-- 👥 User Registration and Login with JWT Authentication
+- 👥 User Registration and Login with JWT Authentication.
-- 📄 Recruiters can post, update, and delete job listings
+- 📄 Recruiters can post, update, and delete job listings.
-- 📝 Job seekers can view available jobs and apply
+- 📝 Job seekers can view available jobs and apply.
-- 🔐 Passwords securely hashed using bcrypt
+- 🔐 Passwords securely hashed using bcrypt.
-- 📦 RESTful API-based backend with Express.js
+- 📦 RESTful API-based backend with Express.js.
-- 💾 MongoDB for storing users, jobs, and application data
+- 💾 MongoDB for storing users, jobs, and application data.
-- ⚛️ React frontend with modern UI and routing
+- ⚛️ React frontend with modern UI and routing.
+- 🎨 Tailwind CSS for fast, utility-first styling.
-- 📡 Axios used for frontend-backend API communication
+- 📡 Axios used for frontend-backend API communication.

 ---